-The history of O’Neil Securities begins with the history of our founder, William J. O’Neil.
+The history of William O’Neil Securities begins with the history of our founder, William J. O’Neil.

 Born in Oklahoma and raised in Texas, Mr. O’Neil began his career as a stockbroker in 1958 with Hayden, Stone & Company, an established stock brokerage firm at the time.
 His fascination with the securities market led him to develop his own computerized study of what made stocks successful.
 From his research, Mr. O’Neil pioneered and developed the use of historical precedent to analyze equities in tandem with fundamental and technical analysis.
 Drawing from these discoveries, he created the CAN SLIM® investment discipline, focusing on the trends and patterns of stocks as they became top performers or underachievers.

-O’Neil Securities, Incorporated started as an investment management and brokerage firm.
+William O’Neil Securities started as an investment management and brokerage firm.
 Today, the brokerage firm exclusively specializes in supporting the institutional investment community.
-The company, headquartered in Boston with offices in Los Angeles, New York, and San Francisco, provides trading services to hundreds of major institutional clients in the United States and abroad.
+The company, headquartered in Boston with offices in New York and San Francisco, provides trading services to hundreds of major institutional clients in the United States and abroad.

 In 1972, he founded Daily Graphs, Inc. (now MarketSmith, Incorporated) to provide the individual investor with the tools to find and analyze stocks, utilizing his proprietary Datagraphs™ and proprietary Ratings and Rankings.
 With this, Mr. O’Neil was able to further his goal to educate people on how to successfully invest in the market.